 The difference between a wild vine and one that has been planted and tended is in the fruit.
 With a vine that is planted and tended, you know what type of fruit will be produced and you know that it is good.
 With a wild vine, the wind can carry pollen and the fruit of the vine can be changed.
 Therefore, you cannot be sure of the quality of the fruit.
 God is telling His people that they chose to move away from Him (become wild) and so they are corrupted (you cannot be sure of the fruit).
 The same principle is true for us today in that, when we stay close to God by listening to the Holy Spirit, the fruit is good but, when we move away and try to do things on our own, the fruit can be corrupted.

-'Although you wash yourself with soda and use an abundance of soap, the stain of your guilt is still before me,' declares the Sovereign Lord.
+Even if you scrub yourself with soda and plenty of soap, the stain of your guilt is still there before me," says Adonai ELOHIM.

 God tells His people that, no matter how hard they try, they cannot remove the memory of their sin from the mind of God.
 This passage reminds us of the hopeless state that the world was in before Jesus Christ.
 Through God's grace, our sins are paid for and we are as if they never even happened thanks to Jesus paying the penalty.
 As this verse says, we couldn't do it on our own.